Lemniscate ensembles with spectral singularity: Introduction and main results

 \section{Introduction and main results}

-In the random normal matrix theory \cite{MR2116267, MR2172690}, we usually start with a suitable real-valued function $W$ called the \emph{external potential} and consider a normal matrix of size $N$ picked randomly with respect to the measure proportional to $e^{ -N \, \textup{Tr} \, W(M) }\,dM$.
-Here $dM$ is the induced surface measure on the space of normal matrices $\{ M : MM^*=M^*M \}$.
-Then its eigenvalues $\{\lambda_j\}_{1}^N $ behave like equally charged Coulomb particles \cite{forrester2010log,Serfaty} in the external field $NW$ at specific inverse temperature $\beta=2$, namely, the joint probability distribution of the system is proportional to
+In the theory of random normal matrices \cite{MR2116267, MR2172690}, one usually starts with a suitable real-valued function $\mathcal{W}$ called the \emph{external potential} and consider a normal matrix of size $N$ picked randomly with respect to the measure proportional to $e^{ -N \, \textup{Tr} \, \mathcal{W}(M) }\,dM$.
+Here $dM$ is the induced surface measure on the space of normal matrices $\{ M \in \C^{ N^2 } : MM^*=M^*M \}$.
+Then its eigenvalues $\{\lambda_j\}_{1}^N $ behave like equally charged Coulomb particles \cite{forrester2010log,Serfaty,Lewin22} in the external field $N\mathcal{W}$ at specific inverse temperature $\beta=2$, namely, the joint probability distribution of the system is proportional to